vatspatel/BERT-for-Multi-Class-Classification/README.md

-# Multi class classification using BERT with Tensorflow
+# Multi class classification using BERT and Tensorflow